 The portfolio income and capital gains earned in the portfolio are tax free.
 The resulting tax savings compounds over time for an increasing benefit.

-Asset location analysis considers two levers that must be considered together: an investment’s rate of return and the tax rate its income and gains are subject to.
+Asset location analysis incorporates two levers that must be considered together: an investment’s rate of return and the client’s blended federal and state tax rates.

-Many advisors think of hedge funds, fixed income, and REITs when considering asset location because of the higher marginal federal and state taxes imposed on the income and/or short-term gains.
+Many advisors think of hedge funds, fixed income, and REITs when applying asset location principles because of the higher marginal federal and state taxes imposed on the income and/or short-term gains.